Facts on fluoride in water, salt and toothpaste – DW – 11/19/2024

 Not everyone is celebrating fluoride, as Kennedy's post illustrates.
 In some circles, fluoride has been labeled a toxin blamed for various health issues.

-Fluoride's bad reputation is largely undeserved, says toxicologist Schleh.
-"As with anything, the dose makes the poison."
+Fluoride's bad reputation is largely undeserved, Schleh said: "As with anything, the dose makes the poison."

-Overdosing on fluoride is nearly impossible with toothpaste, as it is typically spat out rather than swallowed.
+Overdosing on fluoride is nearly impossible with toothpaste, as it is typically spit out rather than swallowed.

 The situation is different with fluoridated drinking water or table salt.
 The CDC states that 0.7 mg of fluoride is added per liter of water, which aligns with the recommended daily dose for toddlers aged one to four, according to Germany's Federal Institute for Consumer Health Protection and Veterinary Medicine (BgVV).